All Episodes

 And as such, I introduced a new national anthem today.

-Radio and television, have you noticed the use of the phrase you deserve more and more often?
+Have you noticed in advertising lately, radio and television, have you noticed the use of the phrase you deserve more and more often?

-I have, because I study advertising, because advertising reflects culture, doesn't lead it.
+I have because I study advertising because advertising reflects culture, doesn't lead it.

 Very important.